 Bonus Tip: Event hosts should monitor email campaigns by keeping a check on their open rates to assess their influence in highly competitive inbox environments.
 Tracking your open and click rates to analyze how recipients interacted with the email, and what actions they performed on your site, allows you to adapt your content for subsequent email campaigns till you find the sweet spot.
 Every virtual event is different and you need to “test” which value proposition clicks with the intended audience.

-Email marketing is an area of expertise that take time, effort and persistence to master, but the returns are worth the resources pumped into it.
+Email marketing is an area of expertise that takes time, effort and persistence to master, but the returns are worth the resources pumped into it.
 Using carefully crafted content catering to the audience’s needs, personalization, and creative subject lines, you can definitely secure a safe spot in your recipient’s inbox.
-Take your results up a notch with A/B testing and email tracking- your registrations will sky rocket faster than you thought possible.
+Take your results up a notch with A/B testing and email tracking- your registrations will skyrocket faster than you thought possible.

 At vFairs.com, we strive to build a top-class online event platform that will help event organizers make memorable connections with their target audience.
 We’re obsessed with taking out the hassle normally associated with physical events and leaving organizers and exhibitors to focus on what’s most important: engagement with the audience.